-Companies should never assume that previous strategies will still work: a brick-and-mortar store, for example, works very differently from an online store, and as such requires different approaches.
+Businesses should never assume that previous strategies will still work: A brick-and-mortar store, for example, works very differently from an online store, and as such requires different approaches.
 Any company looking to move their business online should ensure that strategies are adjusted to fit the new platform and the wider audience.

 Over 75 per cent of carts are abandoned in Asia alone, and out of that, over a third is caused by too complicated checkout processes.
-Customers, whether online or not, prefer a checkout and payment process that do not require too much action from their end.
+Customers, whether online or not, prefer checkout and payment processes that do not require too much action from their end.

 Also read: Online payment 101 for startups

-Transitioning online requires a significant amount of resources from companies; system and process development needs considerable talent, acquisition of which may be difficult due to limited knowledge of the company making the transition.
-This is where partners and experts come in – to help plan and implement the transition to online business.
+Transitioning online requires a significant amount of resources from companies.
+System and process development will require considerable talent, acquisition of which may be difficult due to limited knowledge of the company making the transition.
+This is where partners and experts come in — to help plan and implement the transition to becoming an online business.

 Companies should be selective, however, in choosing their partners since any partnerships they make play a huge role in their daily operations.
 The wrong partners can slow down or hinder them, potentially causing losses or missed opportunities, while the right partners can improve systems and contribute to achievement of goals.